We’ll Clean Up the Toughest Messes

 You’ll need more than a mop and bucket to clean up biohazard accidents.
 Instead of risking an inadequate cleanup, turn to the professionals at The BIOClean Team.
 We can clean up:

 - Sewage backups: We’ll wash away smelly, microorganism-filled dirt and grime.

 - Bloodborne pathogens: We’ll dispose of bodily fluids and tissue.

-- Methamphetamine labs: We’ll get rid of harmful residues.
+- Illicit drug labs: We’ll get rid of harmful residues.